Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 - How to create an application package
 - How to create grants in the application package to control access to different parts of the app, depending on Snowflake role
 - How to create a new version of the app
-- How to install and run the app in a Snowflake account
+- How to install and run the app in a single Snowflake account using multiple roles

 ### What You’ll Need